About the Deep-Sky Gems List

 During a lifetime of comet hunting David Levy has swept up many unique and interesting deep-sky objects and through this certificate he shares with us the best 154 of his Deep Sky Objects (Prometheus Books, New York 2005).
 Leo Enright is credited with planting the seed from which this certificate has grown and invested a great deal of time on the project.

 Many deep-sky objects in the list are from the NGC and IC but it also contains unique objects, such as Levy 384, Tombaugh’s Cluster, and a dust field.
 The Deep-Sky Gems list was first published in the RASC Observer's Handbook in 2008.
-The application forms can be found from a link at the bottom of this page.
+The application form is linked at the bottom of this page.

 Below is an overview of the Deep-Sky Gems observing list: